DevExpress/devextreme-documentation/api-reference/10 UI Widgets/dxForm/5 Item Types/TabbedItem/tabs/disabled.md

 ---
 ---
 ##### shortDescription
-A Boolean value specifying whether or not the tab can respond to user interaction.
+Specifies whether the tab responds to user interaction.

 ---